sriniguna/quotes-collection/readme.txt

 == Screenshots ==

-1. Admin interface (in WordPress 4.2)
+1. Admin interface
-2. 'Random Quote' widget options (WordPress 4.2)
+2. 'Random Quote' widget options
 3. A random quote in the sidebar
+4. 'Quotes' block editor interface

 == The [quotcoll] shortcode ==